 The snapback is back.
 Yes, you read that right.
-Your favourite hat from the ’90s is in style once again and ready for another go around.
+Your favorite hat from the ’90s is in style once again and ready for another go-around.
 While the hip-hop staple may no longer look great with baggy jeans and an oversized T-shirt, it does appear stylish and edgy with contemporary clothing.
 All you need to know is how to wear it right and, thanks to this handy guide, you will.
 From how to style a snapback right to fashion faux pas to avoid, here’s how to pull off the statement-making cap without looking outdated.

 What is a Snapback?

 The history of the snapback lies in baseball, but the hat is not to be confused with a baseball cap.
 Although the two are similar in nature, they do have differences.
 The snapback gets its name from an adjustable strap or “snap” at its back, which makes it a one-size-fits-all style.
 Baseball caps, on the other hand, are fitted and cannot be adjusted.
 Snapbacks also feature a wide, flat brim and six, rigid sections that form the cap and result in a high dome toward the front.
 This shape provides the snapback with its distinctive appearance and a larger space at the front for text or prints.